 This unique event draws on the A-Z format of the encyclopedia Companion to Irish Traditional Music, literally turning its text back into music.
 The narrative is visual, and instantly-appreciable, projected on a large-format screen behind the players – a documentary flow of historical images and contemporary photos.
 These are lifted by the superb solo, duet and ensemble tunes, song and dance into a real-time display of people, places and events which demonstrates Irish music’s hallmark variety, repertoires and styles.

 For Traditional music lovers and aficianados this is a vibrant presentation of solo and group playing, sean-nós step-dance and singing.
 For students of the music and of Irish culture it is an engaging, highly-informative visual and melodic interplay.
-Compánach ran from 2013 – 2020 and will resume – renamed ‘Turas’ – as soon as conditions permit. .
+Compánach ran from 2013 – 2020 and resume – renamed ‘Turas’ – in 2024.

 - Video sample of the live concert as performed in Belfast, 2015

 - Video of the concert at Dún Laoghaire, March 2015: You-tube

 - Karan Casey singing in Compánach at Cork Folk Festival, Oct.
 1st, 2016

 - Síomha Ní Aonghusa singing in Compánach at Ennis Tradfest, Nov.
 13th, 2016